bramptonsouthwest/lego-robotics/README.md

 Building upon Escape of the Walls 1, students further refine their programming skills to navigate more complex enclosed spaces with varying decision patterns.
 They apply advanced decision-making algorithms using nested loops and conditionals.

 ### ADV-09 - Maze 1
-Introduction to maze-solving algorithms where students program the robot to navigate through predefined mazes using distance sensors.
+Introduction to maze-solving algorithms where students program the robot to navigate through predefined mazes using ultrasonic (distance) sensors.
 They develop advanced pathfinding algorithms using loops, variables, and conditionals.

 ### ADV-10 - Parallel Park 2
 An advanced parallel parking module challenging students to program the robot to navigate into even tighter spaces with greater precision.
 They apply advanced spatial awareness and motor control techniques using nested loops and conditionals.